tal-amir/sparse-approximation-gsm/README.md

 **YALMIP**
 The code that compares our method with other methods requires the _YALMIP_ modeling toolbox.
 YALMIP can be downloaded [here](https://yalmip.github.io/download/) and placed in an arbitrary folder.

-Then all subdirectories of YALMIP should be added to the Matlab path.
+All subdirectories of YALMIP should be added to the Matlab path.
 For example, if YALMIP is extracted to `C:\YALMIP`,
 `>> addpath(genpath('C:\YALMIP'));`